 The characters – who are self-professed robots – hold strong political views and stances on social issues, and Gen Z don’t give a flying pixel that they’re totally fake.
 It seems AI influencers could be the answer to marketers’ prayers – nearly half of whom want complete control over influencer posts (according to a survey by influencer marketing service Takumi).
 Offering this level of brand safety, robots may well become the brand ambassadors of choice.

 Among the new trends in marketing for 2020, we’ll also see brands taking a more inclusive approach to age.
 With the eldest Boomers now heading into their 70s, our attitudes to getting older are changing.
 Far from being ready to kick back with a pipe and slippers, the ‘forever young’ generation are thought to have much more in common with the values and priorities of younger generations.
 Our research shows that more than 90% of US Boomers and 85% of UK Boomers reject the idea they’ve become any less passionate about life.
 And our study on inclusive beauty found that nearly half of Brits want to see more older people in beauty advertising.

 The older population is growing rapidly – by 2050 there will be twice as many people over 65 as there will be under five-years-old.
 What’s more, Nielsen reports that those aged over 50 are ‘marketing’s most valuable generation’, responsible for nearly 50% of all spend on consumer packaged goods.
 Looks like it’s time marketing started respecting its elders…

-For more marketing trends expected to impact on brands in 2020 and beyond, check out the Original Research section on our website, where we cover industry-specific trends to look out for and research best practice guides.
+For more marketing trends expected to impact on brands in 2020 and beyond, check out the 16 Biggest Marketing Trends for 2020 – featuring contributions from 14 marketing leaders.